IBM-Cloud/docs-services/getting_started_template/index.md

 	```
 	{: codeblock}

 3. Step 3.
-In this step, we have a single line command example.
-When displayed by the doc framework, it will have a $ shown at the beginning of the line, and a copy button on the right.
-The copy button will copy the command but not the $.
+In this step, <introduce the example that follows>.

 	```
 	my command -and -options